-Hurricane Katrina Victims Are Helping Those In Need After Baton Rouge Floods
+Hurricane Katrina Victims Help Restore Baton Rouge

 It's been 11 years since Hurricane Katrina ravaged homes and lives across New Orleans and the surrounding region, and communities within and outside have since rallied together to rebuild the areas affected.
 But the devastating floods in Baton Rouge, Louisiana last month have inspired a strong sense of deja vu for many in New Orleans.
 Ever since the recent floods which struck the area, Hurricane Katrina victims are helping those in Baton Rouge through the hands of volunteers and a push for fundraising efforts.
 It's an inspirational act founded on common struggle and pain.

 The floods in Louisiana destroyed at least 60,000 homes, and around 80 percent of the houses affected did not have flood insurance, according to a Wall Street Journal which spoke to several aid organizations.
 New Orleans resident Connie Uddo, the head of local nonprofit Nola Tree Project, sent 200 volunteers to Baton Rouge on Aug.
 27 to help in the aftermath of the floods.
 "The people of New Orleans, they really see how important it is to pay it back and pay it forward, because it was the volunteers who clearly rebuilt our city after Katrina," Uddo told The Wall Street Journal.
 After her house flooded in 2005 due to Hurricane Katrina, Uddo turned her efforts into community organizing, and she is now focusing her attention on Baton Rouge.
 "That's neighbors helping neighbors," she told the paper.